Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Additional experiments

 \subsubsection{Predictive entropy details}

-Recall that in Figure~\ref{fig:entropy}, we have shown our trained model achieves the highest entropy value with a high density.
+Fig.~\ref{fig:main}~(a) has shown our trained model achieves the highest entropy value with a high density.
 Since this is the semantic shift, the highest entropy value indicates that our model is one of the best \acrshort{OOD} detection models.
-Yet, this is only the necessary condition for a distance-aware model because a pessimistic model could also achieve this performance.
-Therefore, to prove that Density-Softmax is not always under-confidence, we plot Figure~\ref{fig:apd:results_entropy}.
-This figure compares density histograms of each method which is trained on CIFAR-10 and tested on \acrshort{IID} CIFAR-10, covariate shifted \acrshort{OOD} CIFAR-10.1 (v6), and semantic shifted \acrshort{OOD} CIFAR-100.
-We observe that our Density-Softmax has a low predictive entropy with a high density on \acrshort{IID} testing data, proving that our model is not under-confidence on \acrshort{IID} data. \textit{Combined with the under-confidence on \acrshort{OOD} data results, these show our Density-Softmax is a reliability model in terms of distance-aware uncertainty.}
+Yet, this is only a necessary condition for a high-quality uncertainty estimation model because a pessimistic model could also achieve this performance.
+Therefore, to prove that Density-Softmax is not always under-confidence, we plot Fig.~\ref{fig:apd:results_entropy}.
+We observe that Density-Softmax has a low predictive entropy with a high density on \acrshort{IID} testing data, proving that our model is not under-confidence on \acrshort{IID} data.
+Combined with the under-confidence on \acrshort{OOD} data results, these show our Density-Softmax is a reliable model in terms of uncertainty estimation.